 Water Quality Program

 The Shuswap Watershed Council (SWC) is focused on a watershed-wide collaborative program to maintain and enhance water quality “at the source.”
 This is different from the role of water suppliers to treat and deliver drinking water “at the tap.”

 Source water protection is a first line of defence.
 This is best done through collaboration since no single agency has the exclusive responsibility for keeping the watershed healthy.
 This is where the SWC comes in: as a partnership of several organizations with different roles in water, it facilitates different groups working together to protect and enhance water quality.

 Taking steps to protect Shuswap water resources is an important investment in the future of the region.
 It is easier and less costly to manage small programs now, while water quality is generally good, than to try to fix more serious problems later.

-The SWC implemented its Water Quality Program in 2016, with financial support from the Columbia Shuswap Regional District, Thompson-Nicola Regional District, and City of Salmon Arm.
+The SWC implemented its Water Quality Program in 2016 with financial support from the Columbia Shuswap Regional District, Thompson-Nicola Regional District, and City of Salmon Arm.
 In 2018, Adams Lake Indian Band became a financial supporter of the SWC’s work.

-This program complements and supports the work of agencies with responsibilities for water, and will not duplicate any functions.
-The program consists of two initiatives:
+This program complements and supports the work of agencies with responsibilities for water.
+The SWC strives not to duplicate any functions.
+The program consists of the following: